 Moderate energy efficiency is indicated by an NHER score between 3 and 6.
-69% of homes in the study fell in this range, compared with 71% in Scotland as a whole.
-18% of homes had an NHER of 7 or above, compared with 21% in Scotland.
-23 (13%) homes were rated as being <3 in the NHER scale, regarded as "unsatisfactory" [12].
+69% of homes in the study fell in this range compared to 71% in Scotland as a whole.
+18% of homes had an NHER of 7 or above, compared to 21% in Scotland.
+23 homes (13%) were rated as being below 3 in the NHER scale, regarded as 'unsatisfactory'12.
 This proportion of poor housing exactly matches that found in the National Scottish Homes Survey in 2002.
-The homes with unsatisfactory energy efficiency were larger (90 m2 versus 70 m2, p<0.02) and 72% were privately owned, compared with 55% in homes with higher NHER.
+The homes with unsatisfactory energy efficiency were larger (90 sq m vs 70 sq m, p<0.02) and 72% were privately owned, compared to 55% in homes with higher NHER.

 At baseline, the average annual cost for all homes in the study to achieve guideline warmth was £600.
-Mean estimated annual fuel cost to achieve guideline warmth in privately owned homes was significantly greater than for social housing homes (£676 pa compared with £483 pa: difference £193, SE £44.8, p<0.001).
-40% of privately owned homes would have needed to spend >£600 for guideline warmth, compared with 12% of council/housing association homes.
+Mean Estimated Annual Fuel cost to achieve guideline warmth in privately owned homes was significantly greater than for social housing homes (£676 pa compared to £483 pa: diff £193 SE £44.8, p<0.001).
+40% of privately owned homes would have needed to spend more that £600 for guideline warmth, compared to 12% of council/housing association homes.